obsidiansystems/ledger-app-tezos/README.md

 Depending on your system's settings, you may wish to replace `users` with another group.
-Everyone in that group will get permissions for accessing the ledger.
+Everyone in that group will get permissions for accessing the Ledger device.

-Once you have added this, run `sudo nixos-rebuild switch` to activate the configuration, and unplug your Ledger and plug it in again for the changes to take effect.
+Once you have added this, run `sudo nixos-rebuild switch` to activate the configuration, and unplug your Ledger Nano S and plug it in again for the changes to take effect.

 ## Obtaining the Ledger apps